prahladyeri/prahladyeri.github.io/_posts/2024-04-05-how-to-generate-pdf-php-dompdf.md

 echo "Done";
 ```

 Needless to say, an important caveat or limitation here is that like most other libraries, dompdf will not support any and every latest feature in the CSS specification.
-It is mostly a CSS 2.1 compliant library but supports a few CSS 3 properties.
+It is mostly a CSS 2.1 compliant library and supports a few CSS 3 properties.
 In practice, I've seen most simple HTML tables and paragraphs set with attributes like bg/fg colors, fonts, margins, etc. work flawlessly.
 Styling with Bootstrap 3.x works too but 4 and above still has some issues.

 In the above example, I've taken [an article from Richard Stallman's website](https://stallman.org/articles/necessary-changes.html) which has very basic CSS.
 [Here is the generated PDF output](/uploads/dompdf-output.pdf).